-Volunteering is vital to our work and over 3,000 members contribute each year.
-You too can support future generations, influence healthcare and gain invaluable experience.
+Volunteering is vital to our work, with over 3,000 members contributing each year.
+Can you help us shape paediatrics, support future generations and influence healthcare while you gain leadership, networks and invaluable professional growth?

 We are reviewing the programme of assessment for doctors in postgraduate paediatric training, to ensure that the assessments taken in the workplace and our examinations are fair, fit for purpose and sustainable.